Home Latest PDF of SAA-C03: AWS Certified Solutions Architect - Associate

 message deduplication.
 The FIFO capabilities of each of these services work together to act as a fully managed service to integrate distributed applications that require data consistency in near-real-time.

-The option that says: Set up an Amazon SNS subject and configure two Amazon SQS queues to poll the SNS topic.
-Grant Amazon S3 permission to send notifications to Amazon SNS and update the bucket to use the new SNS subject is incorrect because you cant poll Amazon SNS.
+The option that says: Set up an Amazon SNS Topic and configure two Amazon SQS queues to poll the SNS topic.
+Grant Amazon S3 permission to send notifications to Amazon SNS and update the bucket to use the new SNS Topic is incorrect because you cant poll Amazon SNS.
 Instead of configuring queues to poll Amazon SNS, you should configure each Amazon SQS queue to subscribe to the SNS topic.
 References:

 https://docs.aws.amazon.com/AmazonS3/latest/dev/ways-to-add-notification-config-to-bucket.html https://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html#notification-how-to-overvie w